emahuni/em-async-events/README.md

 ### Customization
+- renaming functions:
-If you use some plugins, which have some conflicting function names (or you just don't like default ones), you can rename all of them according to your preferences.
+    - If you use some plugins, which have some conflicting function names (or you just don't like default ones), you can rename all of them according to your preferences.
-NOTE: use this feature at your own risk as it will warn you only for Vue basic properties:
+NOTE: use this feature at your own risk as it will warn you only for Vue basic properties.
+- default callback and event options
 ```
     "$options", "$parent", "$root", "$children", "$refs", "$vnode", "$slots", "$scopedSlots", "$createElement", "$attrs", "$listeners", "$el"
 ```